cometkim/unicode-segmenter/README.md

 `unicode-segmenter/grapheme` is 7~15x faster than alternatives (including the native [`Intl.Segmenter`]).

-The gap becomes larger depending on environment.
-On Intel(x64) machines it measures 8~20x
+The gap becomes larger depending on the environment.
+On Intel(x64) Linux machines it measures 8~20x.

 <details>
   <summary>Details</summary>